01-edu/public/subjects/forum/advanced-features/README.md

 This project will help you learn about:

-- Real-time Notifications
+- Real-time notifications
-- Activity Tracking
+- Users activity tracking